Manda I: Climbing history

-A four member team led by Minoo Mehta, Danesh Kalyaniwala, Muslim Contractor and Rustom Anita attempted Manda from Kedar ganga valley, Kedar glacier.
-Rustom Anita and their HAP Nandan Singh reached the top on 4 June 1981.
+A five-member team led by Minoo Mehta together with Danesh Kalyaniwala, Muslim Contractor, Rustom Antia and Nandan Singh (HAP) attempted Manda from Kedar ganga valley, Kedar glacier.
+Rustom Antia and Nandan Singh reached the top on 4 June 1981.
 This was the first ascent of Manda.

 The second ascent of Manda by Ehime University of Japan in 1981.
-A five member team of Ehime University of Japan comprising Masatosi Sasaki, Tomoyuki Sogabe, Takanori Sasaki, Hiroyuki Kawaguchi and Tsunenori Okada.
+A five-member team of Ehime University of Japan comprising Masatosi Sasaki, Tomoyuki Sogabe, Takanori Sasaki, Hiroyuki Kawaguchi and Tsunenori Okada.
 On June 18 Sogabe, T. Sasaki and Kawaguchi reached the summit following the same route of Minoo Mehta.

 Neighboring and subsidiary peaks

 neighboring or subsidiary peaks of Manda I: